 Creating images

-Creating images for testing could be a challenging job.
+Creating images for testing can be a challenging task.
 The goal of this library is to help you out with basic tasks.
-You can easily generate very basic graphic images, but no custom shapes.
-Paper size is A4.
+You can easily generate very basic graphic images (no custom shapes).

 If you don’t like how image files are generated by this library, you can check the faker-file package, which can produce complex images.